jmcnamara/xlsxwriter.lua/dev/docs/source/bugs.rst

 Content is Unreadable.
 Open and Repair
 --------------------------------------

-Very, very occasionally you may see an Excel warning when opening an xlsxwriter.lua file like:
+Very, very occasionally you may see an Excel warning when opening an ``xlsxwriter`` file like:

    Excel could not open file.xlsx because some content is unreadable.
 Do you want to open and repair this workbook.